apache/mxnet/docs/how_to/add_op_in_backend.md

 - Line 1: Register the parameter struct.
-- Line 2: Register an operator named `quadratic` by creating an instance of `Op` type and save it in the operator manager.
+- Line 2: Register an operator named `quadratic` by creating an instance of `Op` type and save it in the operator manager and return a reference of the just created operator object.
-- Lines 3-4: Add description including use case(s) for the operator such that the documentation engine could extract and display it on the documentation web page.
+- Lines 3-4: Add description as an operator attribute including examples of the operator.
+The documentation engine would extract this description and display it on the documentation web page.
-- Line 5: Set parameter struct parser.
+- Line 5: Set parameter struct parser for the operator.
 It is used for parsing the parameters `a`, `b`, and `c` input from frontend.
-- Line 6: Set the number of inputs.
+- Line 6: Set the number of inputs for the operator.
-- Line 7: Set the number of outputs.
+- Line 7: Set the number of outputs for the operator.
 - Lines 8-11: Defines a function generating a vector of names of the operator input arguments.
 This function is used to add missing arguments that users did not specify when creating a symbolic operator.
-For example, `quad_func=mx.sym.quadratic()` is still a valid symbol since we have registered the attribute `FListInputNames`.
-MXNet will add the missing argument with name `quadratic0_data`, where the prefix `quadratic0` is the operator name appended with an index and the postfix `data` comes from the user defined `FListInputName` function.
+For example, `quad_func=mx.sym.quadratic()` is still a valid symbol since we have added the attribute `FListInputNames` to the operator node in the computational graph.
+MXNet would add the missing argument with name `quadratic0_data`, where the prefix `quadratic0` is the operator name appended with an index and the postfix `data` comes from the return value of the user defined `FListInputName` function.
 - Line 12: Register shape inference function.
 - Line 13: Register type inference function.
 - Line 14: Register forward function.